raveenaaa/ADBI_Capstone/README.md

 * The dataset contains 4 million customer reviews.
 * Each review consists of text along with the number of stars (1-5).
 Higher the stars better the rating.
 * Finally each review has been categorized as either positive or negative.
+* You can download the data from [here](https://www.kaggle.com/bittlingmayer/amazonreviews)

 ### Preprocessing: Amazon Reviews Classification.ipynb
 * This file preprocesses the entire 4 million reviews of training and test dataset.